South Carolina Attractions for Families

 Roam the grounds of Redcliffe Plantation State Historic Site

 Step into the pages of history when you enter the gates of historic Redcliffe Plantation.
 Gaze at the Greek Revival style mansion built in 1859 while you spend time wandering the grounds.
-Note, due to COVID-19, house tours are not available at this time.
 Sit on the front porch, pack a picnic to enjoy, take family photos, the grounds are ready to be discovered.
 Scheduled house tours are available, contact park for current tour times.

-Swim at Barnwell State Park or Aiken State Park
+Swim at Aiken State Park and Barnwell State Park

-Cool off by taking a dip in the water at Barnwell and/or Aiken State Parks.
-These designated swimming areas are swim at your own risk, with no lifeguard on duty.
+Cool off by taking a dip in the water at Aiken State Park and Barnwell State Park.
+The designated swimming areas are swim at your own risk, with no lifeguard on duty.
 However, they are the perfect option for a family-outing.
-Miles of trails, playground areas, picnic spots and many other activities can be found at these locations.
+Miles of trails, playground areas, picnic spots and many other activities can be found at the parks.

 Have a blast at South on Whiskey

-Join South on Whiskey for mini golf and batting cages.
-Mini golf equipment is sanitized before and after every use and visitors can bring their own equipment for the batting cages.
+Join South on Whiskey for mini golf.
+Mini golf equipment is sanitized before and after every use.
 This is a fun safe environment the entire family can enjoy.
 The competitive ones will love it here.